DavidValin/otp/README.md

 The key material is read from **stdin**, so the randomness source must be piped in.
 Run without a pipe (stdin on a terminal) the command refuses immediately - before creating any directory or file - rather than sit waiting for megabytes of typed input.

-### The roles are inverted between the two parties
+**The roles are inverted between the two parties**.
 This is the single most important thing to understand about generation, and getting it backwards is the most common way to end up unable to decrypt anything.

 **Only two random keys are actually generated.** The command reads two independent chunks from stdin - call them **Key 1** and **Key 2** - and writes each of them out *twice*, under **inverted role names**.
 What one party calls its *encryption* key, the other calls its *decryption* key: